• Summer Opportunities

 NC Community Development Initiative Youth Leadership Program:

-Application period usually begins in March.
+The application period usually begins in March.
 This is a five-week, paid internship in the nonprofit sector for rising seniors.
 The application period and materials for the program are available in March.
 Interns have completed projects such as coordinating a community health fair, assisting with creating a business plan, creating youth programs for children, building community gardens, developing community outreach campaigns and assisting with the documentation of the organization’s work in the community (via photos, video, testimonials, reports, etc.).
 Click here for more information.

 NC State University Shelton Challenge:

 Sign up 30 days before the start of each session.
 This is a six-day summer experience through NC State University for rising 9th-12th graders with a minimum GPA of 3.0 who are motivated to learn how to lead others.
-The cost is $700 and includes, meals, lodging and curriculum.
-The camps run in June and July, register before the 1st of each month for that months camp.
-To learn more click here.
+The cost is $700 and includes meals, lodging and curriculum.
+The camps run in June and July.
+Register before the 1st of each month for that months camp.
+To learn more, click here.

 NC State Study Skills Camp: